This is a named option within the Atmospheric and Oceanic Sciences MS.

 The Graduate School’s Academic Policies and Procedures provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

-Named Option-SPecific Policies
+Named Option-Specific Policies

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, and payment of the difference in tuition, students are allowed to count up to 7 credits of coursework numbered 300 or above taken as a UW–Madison Special student toward the minimum graduate residence credit requirement and the minimum graduate degree credit requirement.
-These credits may be counted toward the minimum graduate coursework (50%) requirement if they are in courses numbered 700 or above.
-Coursework earned five or more years prior to admission is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer up to 7 credits of coursework numbered 300 or above taken as a UW–Madison University Special student toward the minimum graduate degree credit requirement.
+These credits may transfer toward the minimum graduate coursework (50%) requirement if they are in courses numbered 700 or above or are taken as part of a capstone certificate.
+Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.

 1. Good standing (progressing according to standards; any funding guarantee remains in place).